How Intent Data Was Born, and What Problem It Was Actually Solving

 What this looks like in practice

-The operational impact was significant:
+The operational impact was clear:

 Which Question Does Your Team Most Need Answered?